troyhouser/CatMod/README.md

 ***A real example!***
-_Now, I want to show you just how easy it is to run these models on real data._
+_Now, I want to show you just how easy it is to run these models on real data with CatMod._
 ================

 I will apply the prototype and exemplar models to individuals' data I personally collected in Dasa Zeithamova's [Brain & Memory Lab](https://cognem.uoregon.edu/).
 We used a traditional category learning paradigm, where participants were shown cartoon images and had to sort them into either Category A or Category B. They learned the category membership of these training stimuli via corrective feedback.
 There were a total of 8 training stimuli (exemplars), 4 per category.
 When averaging the exemplars within a category, we can construct prototypes.
 Later, participants were shown a mix of old and new stimuli and they had to select the stimulus' category, this time receiving no feedback.